Cloudxtreme/birchschedule/README.md

-# FORK of BirchPress Scheduler
+# Fork of BirchPress Scheduler for Wordpress

 ## Summary